 THREE TYPES OF FIELD INVESTIGATIONS Essential Questions What defines my environment?
 What is a healthy environment?
 What is humans' relationship to the environment?
 How can our community sustain our environment?
 What is my role in the preservation and use of environmental resources?
 Descriptive Comparative Correlative Formulate Investigative Question How many?
 How frequently?
 When did it happen?
 Is there a difference between groups, conditions, times, or locations?
 Make a prediction or hypothesis about differences.
 Is there a relationship between two variables?
 Make a hypothesis about the relationship.
-Identify Setting within a System Identify geographic scale of i Watershed) Identify time frame of the in nvestigation (e.g., riparian corr vestigation (e.g., season, hour, idor or Cedar River day, month, year) Identify Variables of Interest Choose measurable or observable variables Choose a measured variable in at least two different (manipulated variable) locations, times, organisms, or populations Choose two variables to be measured together and tested for a relationship
+Identify Setting within a System Watershed) nvestigation (e.g., riparian corr Identify Variables of Interest Choose measurable or observable variables Choose a measured variable in at least two different (manipulated variable) locations, times, organisms, or populations Choose two variables to be measured together and tested for a relationship

-Descriptive Comparative Correlative Carry out Investigations Multiple measurements over time or location in order to improve system representation (model) Individual measurement is repeated if necessary to improve data accuracy Record and organize data into table(s) or other forms Describe how sampling, were consistent for the tw organisms (controlled va representative of the site. measurement, observations wo or more locations, times or riables) and was random and Analyze and Interpret Data Means, medians, ranges, percentages, estimations calculated when appropriate.
-Organize results in graphic and/or written forms and maps using statistics where appropriate What patterns do we notice in the data?
-Might there be any cause and effect relationships here?
-Typical representations of the and comparative models • Charts • Line Plots • Bar Graphs • Maps e data to build descriptive Typical representations of the data to demonstrate correlations upon which models are developed • Scatter plots • r-values Construct an Evidence- Based Makes a claim that answers the investigative question.
+Descriptive Comparative Correlative Carry out Investigations Multiple measurements over representation (model) Individual measurement is re Record and organize data int epeated if necessary to impro to table(s) or other forms ove data accuracy were consistent for the tv measurement, observations wo or more locations, times or riables) and was random and Analyze and Interpret Data Means, medians, ranges, pero Organize results in graphic a appropriate What patterns do we notice Might there be any cause and nd/or written forms and main the data?
+Typical representations of the and comparative models e data to build descriptive Typical representations of the data to demonstrate correlations upon which models are developed • Scatter plots • r-values Construct an Evidence- Based Makes a claim that answers the investigative question.
 Use evidence from observations collected to support the claim.
-Does the claim answer the question?
+Explanation or Argument Does the claim answer the question?
 Does the evidence support the claim?
 Does the reasoning connect the evidence to the claim?
-Does the reasoning contain a science principle? claim.
-Explanation or Argument Discussion What questions do I have ab What questions do I have ab What other data or informat How does this data help us to Did we identify any problem out the data we collected? out the way we gathered the ion might we need to collec o understand the entire syst s that might need to be solv e data? et or find? em? ved?
+Does the reasoning contain a science principle?
+Discussion What questions do I have ab What questions do I have ab What other data or informat How does this data help us t Did we identify any problem out the way we gathered the ion might we need to collec o understand the entire syst et or find? em?